Payroll

 When is payroll year end?

-To help you get your ducks in a row, we’ve put together a payroll year end processing checklist with everything you need to do, some important dates for the diary and a downloadable checklist with these details summarised.
+To help you get your ducks in a row, we’ve put together a payroll year end processing checklist with everything you need to do, some important dates for the diary and a downloadable checklist summarising these details.

 Step 1: Work out when your payroll period ends